 - how to describe their feelings about learning a language and learning in general – what is perceived to be difficult and not difficult

-During the second 10 weeks, students learn words related to their education and professional future, nature and climate, music and movies, cooking and recipes, and vacations and travel.
+During the second term, students learn words related to their education and professional future, nature and climate, music and movies, cooking and recipes, and vacations and travel.
 In addition, they learn …

 - how to describe travels, trips, and experiences in the past and in the future